askming/Personal-reading/book/2021/Thinking, fast and slow.md

 ## Norms, surprises, and Causes
 - Page 71, bottom, Surprise is the most sensitive indication of how we understand our world and what we expect from it.
 Two main varieties of surprises.
-- P77, top, humans in born readiness to separate physical and intentional causality and the origins of religion
+- P77, top, humans in born readiness to separate physical and intentional causality and the origins of religion;
+- P77, bottom, statistical reasoning vs causal intuition of humans